CNES/WASP/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+MAJA is available as pre-compiled binary, or as a source code that you will have to compile.